-The organisation reviews new and existing relevant policies and procedures, using audit reports, investigation closure reports and guidance from the NHSCFA and NHS CFS Wales, to ensure that appropriate counter fraud, bribery and corruption measures are included.
+The organisation reviews new and existing relevant policies and procedures, using audit reports, investigation closure reports and the NHSCFA's guidance, to ensure that appropriate counter fraud, bribery and corruption measures are included.
 This includes (but is not limited to) policies and procedures in human resources, standing orders, standing financial instructions and other finance and operational policies.
 The organisation evaluates the success of the measures in reducing fraud, bribery and corruption, where risks have been identified.